-December 31, 2023
+December In millions

-Increase by 0.50% Decrease e by 0.50%
+Increas e by 0.50% Decrease by 0.50

 In millions

-(Increase) decrease in interest expense \$ (4.3) \$ 4.4
+(Increase) decrease in interest expense \$ (2.3) \$ 3.0

-Increase (decrease) in total comprehensive income before taxes 4.3 (4.4)
+(Increase) decrease in total comprehensive income before taxes 2.3 (3.0)

 Foreign Currency Risk

 A significant portion of our reporting entities use the euro as their functional currency.
 Our reporting currency is the U.S. dollar.
 The translation gains or losses that result from the process of translating the euro denominated financial statements to U.S. dollar are deferred in Accumulated other comprehensive income until such time as those entities may be substantially liquidated or sold.
 Changes in the value of the U.S. dollar relative to the euro can therefore have a significant impact on Comprehensive income.